stucchio/Homepage/content/paul_grahams_bias_test.md

 **Also note:** As far as handling additive noise, here is where I've gotten stuck.
 If the tail of the noise is exponential, then I can't figure out how to distinguish between $@ exp(x-C-K) $@ and $@ C exp(x-C) $@.
 In this case, bias and scaling look the same.
 Gaussian noise is a lot easier to deal with.

 **Special thanks** to [Evan Miller](http://www.evanmiller.org/) and [Sidhant Godiwala](http://www.sidhantgodiwala.com/) for reading drafts of this and helping me make it a lot more clear.
 If you like my post you'll probably also like their blogs.
+Evan Millar also has suggested his own version of this test - I don't fully understand it, but if we are lucky he'll write about it.